adobe-rnd/aem-martech/README.md

 ## Prerequisites

 You need to have access to:
-- Adobe Experience Platform
+- Adobe Experience Platform (AEP)
 - Adobe Analytics
-- Adobe Target
+- Adobe Target or Adobe Journey Optimizer

 And you need to have preconfigured:
-- a datastream with Analytics and Target
+- a datastream in AEP with Adobe Analytics, and Adobe Target or Adobe Journey Optimizer configured
 - an Adobe Experience Platform Tag (Launch) container with the Adobe Analytics & Adobe Client Data Layer extensions at a minimum